The Long & Winding Road to Women’s Rights

 To integrate the arts into literacy, visit the National Museum of Women in the Arts which opened in Washington, DC, in 1987.
 In addition to the See for Yourself cards featuring images and general questions (including a collection of Madonnas), take a look at ABC – arts, books, creativity.
 That curriculum for fourth and fifth graders offers a series of detailed lessons, each featuring a medium, which together can result in students creating their own art books.
 The curriculum could be a project to plan during a break or over the summer.

-To celebrate Women’s History Month in 2021, middle grades teacher Kasey Short offers a list of nonfiction and fiction books representing a wide range of girl’s and women’s voices and experiences.
+To celebrate Women’s History Month, middle grades teacher Kasey Short offers a list of nonfiction and fiction books representing a wide range of girl’s and women’s voices and experiences.
 She notes all students benefit from reading about smart, brave women who make positive impacts.

 Women Scientists through History

-AAAS’s Science NetLinks hosts a Women’s History Month collection which highlights women in science as well as puts women in the context of science.
-Look down to “Tools” for most of the middle grades resources, including 4000 years of women scientists and mathematicians in brief sketches from the University of Alabama’s Department of Physics & Astronomy and 20 recent women leaders from NASA.
+AAAS’s Science NetLinks [announced a website glitch in December 2021 which continues to block access in February 2022] hosts a Women’s History Month collection which highlights women in science as well as puts women in the context of science.
+Look down to “Tools” for most of the middle grades resources, including a link to 4000 years of women scientists and mathematicians in brief sketches from the University of Alabama’s Department of Physics & Astronomy and recent women leaders from NASA.
+[On Feb.
+21, 2022 the NASA link is not working.
+Another option: Women in NASA from Wikipedia.]

 Time Magazine Recognizes 100 Women of the Year